yichunzhao/flyway-boot/README.md

 Where:

-<Prefix> : *Default prefix is V*, which may be configured in the flyway configuration file using the flyway.sqlMigrationPrefix property.
+\<Prefix>:  *Default prefix is **V***, which may be configured in the flyway configuration file using the flyway.sqlMigrationPrefix property.

-<Version> : Migration version number.
+\<Version>:  Migration version number.
 Major and minor versions may be separated by an underscore. *The migration version should always start with 1*.

-<Description> : *Textual description of the migration*.
+\<Description>:  *Textual description of the migration*.
 The description needs to be separated from the version numbers with *a double underscore*.

+Example: V1_1_0__my_first_migration.sql